bdionne/bitstore/Readme.md

 Bitcask is easy to build, just type make in the top level.
 You can modify the rebar.config to use git for a dependency bitcask needs (ebloom) if you don't have hg installed

-The changes to the couchdb config file that are needed are [here](http://github.com/bdionne/bitstore/blob/config/couch.ini) and can be added to local_dev.ini in couchdb/etc/couchdb.
+The changes to the couchdb config file that are needed are [here](http://github.com/bdionne/bitstore/blob/master/config/couch.ini) and can be added to local_dev.ini in couchdb/etc/couchdb.
 Bitstore now has a single top level make that builds both the indexer and ontylog, compiling the erlang into the ebin directory.
 The -I include option in the Makefile needs to specify the location of couchdb's header.

-A copy of ~/emacs/bitstore/src/couchdb/couch_httpd\_bitstore.erl should be placed in ~/emacs/couchch/src/couchdb and an entry added to ~/emacs/couchdb/src/couchdb/Makefile.am.
-This has already been done if you checkout the couchdb branch mentioned above.

 The hardest part is starting couch correctly with all the needed paths.